nyergler/effective-django/tutorial/views.rst

   Validating models...

   0 errors found
-  Django version 1.4.3, using settings 'contactmgr.settings'
+  Django version 1.4.3, using settings 'addressbook.settings'
   Development server is running at http://127.0.0.1:8000/ Quit the server with CONTROL-C.